Our Guide to Fire Stopping

 The Walraven team have over 30 years’ experience in fire stopping.
 They have worked on huge fire stopping projects such as The Shard and are experts in both new build projects and remediation.
 They are willing to discuss your fire stopping projects and assist you with problem-solving, technical design and more.

 How can Walraven help with fire stopping?

-The Walraven fire stopping products can be used to retrofit in buildings where inadequate fireproofing solutions have been installed.
+The Walraven fire-stopping products can be used to retrofit buildings where inadequate fireproofing solutions have been installed.
 This is an added benefit of our products being incredibly easy to install.
 Our fire systems brochure shows the simple installation provided by Walraven’s Pacifyre® firestops; even when retro fitting.

 We are always willing to provide you with valuable advice to ensure that building regulations are met.
 Guidance can be found online in our ‘how to’ guides, or you can always speak to a member of our technical team.

 We recognise that sourcing and specifying fire-stop solutions can be complex.
 Our team of Technical Support Advisers provide a FREE project support service to our customers, including consultation and problem-solving to find the most effective solutions for your construction challenges.

 Standing at almost 310 metres, The Shard is one of Europe’s tallest buildings.
 It is home to restaurants, hospitality, offices and even retail shops.
 On such a large and complex building project, it was no surprise that installing a fire stop solution was not straightforward.